 The SaaS provider’s approach is a prime example of how the principles from these frameworks can be effectively applied to enhance service delivery and minimize disruptions.
 With the help of AWS CodePipeline, CloudWatch, and AWS Lambda, the company streamlines its operations, ensuring consistent performance even as the business grows and evolves.

-Closing Thoughts on Operational Excellence
+Closing thoughts on operational excellence

 Achieving operational excellence in the cloud requires a commitment to continuous improvement, automation, and monitoring.
 By integrating the Operational Excellence Pillar and Operational Excellence Lens, organizations can build and maintain agile, reliable systems that meet business objectives, adapt to change, and maintain ambitious standards of service delivery.